-2020 has been the year of entity-based search results with Google indicating a clear shift in its ranking strategies.
+Google has been inclined towards entity-based search results since 2020, indicating a clear shift in its ranking strategies.

 SEO (Search engine optimization) is slowly shifting its traditional ideology where links and keywords were the top priorities of an organic campaign.